California SB 721: The “Deck and Balcony Inspection” Bill

 Your first inspection must be completed by January 1, 2025.
 Following the initial inspection, additional inspections are required at a frequency of every six years.
 Unless your building was inspected (the inspection must comply with the requirements of SB 721) after January 1, 2016, then no new inspections are required until January 1, 2025.
 It should also be noted that some other states and even some municipalities in California (e.g., Berkley, San Francisco, etc.) require building envelope inspections on a different, sometimes more frequent basis than SB 721.

 Pricing for building envelope inspection services varies widely and is dependent on several factors, including access to construction documents, contractor assistance to remove and reinstate envelope components for direct inspection of connection components, access requirements to achieve minimum required number of observations, and types of building envelope components.
 If an inspection identifies damage, safety risks must be mitigated or controlled immediately, while non-immediate risks require the repair process to commence within 120 days of receipt of the inspection report by the building owner.

-For more information or questions about your specific requirements, please contact:
+For more information or questions about your specific requirements, please visit our webpage or contact: